The transportation sector contributes more than a quarter (28 percent) of the overall greenhouse gas (GHG) emissions in the United States.

 A key factor for individuals considering the purchase of an EV is whether they have sufficient access to vehicle charging options.
 Since 80 percent of current EV owners report charging their vehicles at home, and approximately 50 percent of all vehicles in the United States are located in multi-unit dwellings (MUD), it is important to consider EV charging access in MUDs.
 Residents of MUDs typically have limited, if any, ability to modify their buildings to install EV charging apparatus, or EV supply equipment (EVSE).

 Governments can play a critical role in supporting the expansion of EVs through building codes and ordinances but there are several important questions they will need to address.
+These issues are discussed in further detail in a white paper developed by Abt Associates.

 Why are building codes important for EVs?